Volunteer Abroad Program Search

 As volunteering abroad becomes more popular, financial aid options are also increasingly available.
 There are many scholarships and grants for volunteer abroad programs around the world, and they are generally easy to apply to.
 You’ll find some programs even host their own scholarships!

-1. Browse 16,000+ programs: Narrow your search results by using filters, such as program type, location, and length.
+1. Explore 16,000+ programs: Narrow your search results by using filters, such as program type, location, and length.

-2. Read 46,000+ Reviews: Real people have gone on these programs, and have experiences to share.
-Read alumni reviews on any program that interests you to get an idea of what it's really like to be on the ground, overseas.
+2. Compare 46,000+ reviews: Real people have gone on these programs, and have unique experiences to share.
+Read their reviews to learn what it’s truly like to live and learn abroad!

 5. Wish List 💙: Not ready to commit to a program?
 Click the Wish List heart icon to bookmark programs and save them for later.
 Then, compare programs side by side.